fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 Modern AI models have grown beyond what single GPUs can handle.
 Large language models now range from several billion to over a trillion parameters.
 Training models with tens of billions of parameters on a single GPU would take months, if they even fit in memory.
 Serving these models at scale requires distributed architectures.

 This chapter covers resource estimation, decision frameworks for choosing between distributed training, fine-tuning, or inference, and practical examples to get started.
-The focus is on making informed decisions and running distributed workloads effectively.
+Focus on making informed decisions and running distributed workloads effectively.

 ---